GGxcollab/ObsidianVault/SC-300/Plan, Implement, and Administer Condicional Access.md

 			- Use carefully or your could block your system.
 			- Always test with What-if and Report-Only mode.
 		- **Grant Access**
-			- Enforce several different controls befor allowin
+			- Enforce several different controls befor allowing access.
+		- **NOTE - Require All/Require One**